Super Lawyers - Badge

 A third-party claim is filed against the insurance company of someone else.
 For instance, this could be filing a claim with the insurance companies the farm owner uses for business liability and auto insurance.

-If you’re an employee who has been involved in a farm accident, you will likely be eligible for workers’ compensation benefits from your employer.
-Your workers’ compensation lawyers can help you build a strong claim for workers’ compensation insurance.
+If you’re an employee who has been involved in a farm accident, you will likely be eligible for benefits under the Illinois Workers’ Compensation Act Your workers’ compensation lawyers can help you build a strong workers’ compensation insurance claim.

 Wrongful Death Claim